 Shaheeda Abdul Kader, June 10 2021, Updated June 13 2021

 How I Picked A SAAS Stock

-I’ve been watching CRM (Customer Relationship Manangement) and SAAS (Software As A Service) stocks for a while.
+Recently I have been watching CRM (Customer Relationship Management) and SAAS (Software As A Service) stocks for a while.
 Here’s how I looked at 5 of them to decide which SAAS stocks to buy.
-If you follow me on twitter or you have read my previous blogs, you know that I like to pick a stock and hold for long time.
+If you follow me on twitter or you have read my previous blogs, you know that I like to pick a stock and hold it for a long time.
 Usually, between 3 and 10 years.
 My favorite tech stocks have all pared back their 2020 euphoric gains.
 So, is this a good time to buy?